ROCm/taichi/docs/index.rst

 `Taichi Lang <https://www.taichi-lang.org/>`_ is an open-source, imperative, and parallel programming language designed for high-performance numerical computation.
-Taichi Lang is part of the AMD ROCm™ Simulation Domain toolkit (ROCm-Simulation).
+Taichi Lang is part of the AMD Simulation toolkit.
 Embedded in Python, it leverages just-in-time (JIT) compilation frameworks such as LLVM to accelerate compute-intensive Python code by compiling it to native GPU or CPU instructions.